maximd1/simple/README.md

 Pick the first element from the n items, the second from the remaining (n-1) items, the third from the remaining (n-2) items and so on.
 This gives a total of n * (n - 1) * (n - 2)... * 2 * 1 items.
 This is the definition of n!.

+9. Find sum in array

+a. find two first elements in array sum of which is equals to 0.